Q: What do you need to get started?

 Q: Who really teaches all of the classes at Heroes?

 A: The instructors for the respective classes are posted on the schedule page and they all actually enjoy teaching!
 If a substitution is to be made it often detailed weeks in advance (most often to coach athletes at an event).
-Even including that Gumby has taught well over 95% of the classes advertised and he has no plans on going anywhere.
+All classes are covered by certified black belts and we are very consistent on our schedules!

 Q: I missed a class, can I make up the class?